 The ACC Global Chemical Production Regional Index (Global CPRI) measures the production volume of the chemical industry for 33 key nations, sub-regions, and regions, all aggregated to the world total.
 The index is comparable to the Federal Reserve Board (FRB) production indices and features a similar base year where 2012=100.
 This index is developed from government industrial production indices for chemicals from over 65 nations accounting for about 98% of the total global business of chemistry.
 Because foreign data are often non-seasonally adjusted or at best working day adjusted, ACC attempts to present the data on a seasonally adjusted basis comparable to that of the United States and Canada.
 As a result, it will differ from (and hopefully improve upon) official government statistics of some nations.
 In many cases, ACC created indices of production based on actual production data (weighted according to industry structure) and other data.
 The Global CPRI measures production activity generally consistent with the overall industry nomenclature of NAICS 325 (less pharmaceuticals) and the EU NACE 20 industries.
-That is, the index measures production of soaps and detergents, personal care products, fertilizers, and other downstream products in addition to measuring inorganic chemicals, organic chemicals, Production of pharmaceuticals is excluded.
+That is, the index measures production of soaps and detergents, personal care products, fertilizers, and other downstream products in addition to measuring inorganic chemicals, organic chemicals, plastic resins, synthetic fibers, synthetic rubber, adhesives and sealants, coatings, and other specialty chemicals.
+Production of pharmaceuticals is excluded.